 Registration if you cannot use the E-services at Job Market Finland

-If you do not have an online banking ID, a mobile certificate, or a smart ID card, or you cannot log in to Job Market Finland for some other reason, you can register as a job seeker using an online form.
+If you do not have an online banking ID, a mobile certificate, or a smart ID card, or you cannot log in to Job Market Finland for some other reason, register as a job seeker at your regional employment service office.

 Note the following matters

 - You do not need to send attachments.
-The TE Office or the local government pilot will request appendices, such as diplomas and employment certificates, if necessary.
+The employment official will request appendices, such as diplomas and employment certificates, if necessary.

-- If your employment relationship has ended during a trial period or at your own request, or if you have been dismissed, the TE Office or the local government pilot will submit a clarification request to you.
+- If your employment relationship has ended during a trial period or at your own request, or if you have been dismissed, the employment official will submit a clarification request to you.
 You will be notified of this in the ‘E-services' section of Job Market Finland, by mail, or by text message.

-- If necessary, the TE Office or the local government pilot will request additional information on your studies or business activities by means of a clarification request.
+- If necessary, the employment official will request additional information on your studies or business activities by means of a clarification request.
 You will be notified of this in the ‘E-services' section of Job Market Finland, by mail, or by text message.

 - Processing is faster if you respond to any clarification requests in the ‘E-services' section of Job Market Finland.
 The response time is 14 days.
 The clarification request will be processed within 30 days of your response.